✓ Updated May 2026

 Private Safari Vehicles

-For longer distances between major cities like Dar es Salaam, Arusha, and Mwanza, these modern buses offer a more comfortable and predictable alternative to daladalas.
-They often have air conditioning and assigned seating.
+For longer distances between major towns and cities like Arusha, Moshi, Dar es Salaam, and Dodoma, these are a more comfortable and faster option than daladalas.
+They offer a glimpse into everyday Tanzanian travel.

 Taxis and Ride-Sharing Apps (Limited)